jsharkey13/iphone_backup_decrypt/README.md

 # Extract the camera roll, using MatchFiles for combined path and domain matching:
 backup.extract_files(**MatchFiles.CAMERA_ROLL, output_folder="./output/camera_roll")

-# Extract iCloud Photos that are stored locally in the backup (there may be some
+# Extract any iCloud camera roll images on the device (may include thumbnails for some
-# duplication with the camera roll)
+# but not all images offloaded to the cloud, and have duplicates from the camera roll):
 backup.extract_files(**MatchFiles.ICLOUD_PHOTOS, output_folder="./output/icloud_photos")

 # Extract WhatsApp SQLite database and attachments: